-Additionally, parent education courses offered through PIQE and the school site connect parents with the school to focus on their children's education.
+Additionally, parent education courses connect parents with the school to focus on their children's education.

 Parents who wish to participate in Merwin Elementary School's leadership teams, school committees, school activities, or become volunteers may contact school office personnel at (626) 472-7660.